robertgrzonka/github-api-cli/README.md

 # GitHub API CLI

-Introducing GitHub API Command Line Interface. :octocat: Build on NodeJS for macOS. :rocket: Contributors: please, don't hesitate and treat as your own :fire:
+:octocat: Introducing GitHub API Command Line Interface.
+:rocket: Build on NodeJS for macOS.

+:fire: Contributors: please, don't hesitate and colaborate, but treat my baby as your own!